 ● $95 million secured – This was a record-setting sexual harassment and assault verdict for a client who suffered ongoing sexual harassment from her boss.
 She was made to feel she had to give in to those advances to keep her job, and she was sexually assaulted after her complaints were silenced.

 ● $4.725 million secured – We recovered this for a female employee raped by her Managing Director even though he claimed the sex was consensual.

 ● $3.75 million secured – This payout was for a female executive coerced into having sexual relations with the CEO of a large company.

 These are just some examples of the settlements and court awards we have obtained for our clients.
 Our team will fight for the best possible outcome in your unique case.
 An attorney from Morelli Law Firm is ready to investigate the details of your case and help you explore your legal options.

 Call Us for a Free Consultation About Your Potential Case

-For a free consultation, call Morelli Law Firm now at (212) 751-9800.
+For a free and confidential consultation, call Morelli Law Firm now at (212) 751-9800.
 You have nothing to lose by speaking to one of our staff members, and there is no obligation to proceed.